-Another very important factor to point out is that if you use the H.264/H.265 codecs, then you can now benefit from the GPU-based hardware encoding on Adobe Preimere Pro 14.2 or later.
+Another important factor to point out is that if you use the H.264/H.265 codecs, you can now benefit from the GPU-based hardware encoding on Adobe Premiere Pro 14.2 or later.

-You can see performance gains upto 5x as detailed by PudgetSystems when using GPU based hardware encoding when exporting to H.264/H.265.
+You can see performance gains up to 5x, as detailed by PugetSystems, when using GPU-based hardware encoding when exporting to H.264/H.265.

 Should You Use Multiple GPUs?

-No, the performance gains from using multiple GPU is quite minimal – albeit, multi-GPU IS supported by Adobe Premiere Pro as well as by many other video editing software.
+No, the performance gains from using multiple GPUs are quite minimal – albeit Adobe Premiere Pro and many other video editing software support multi-GPU.